builders-garden/flux-ens-cf-gateway/README.md

-# ENS Offchain Resolver Gateway with Supabase - Cloudflare Worker
+# ENS Offchain Resolver Gateway with Prisma - Cloudflare Worker

-This package implements a simple CCIP-read gateway worker for ENS offchain resolution, using Supabase as the database for the names.
+This package implements a simple CCIP-read gateway worker for ENS offchain resolution, using Prisma as the database for the names.

 The work is based on [this example](https://github.com/gskril/ens-offchain-registrar/tree/main) from ENS.